-The presence of heavy metals in the body can cause various symptoms, including bloating, constipation, nausea, vomiting, dizziness, irritability, low fever, tiredness, fatigue, loss of appetite, insomnia, frequent hot sores in the mouth.
-Body aches Chronic skin rash, easy illness, slow recovery, low immunity Allergy Various types of cancer such as intestinal cancer, liver cancer etc.
+Heavy metals in the body can cause various symptoms including bloating, constipation, nausea, vomiting, dizziness, irritability, low fever, tiredness, fatigue, loss of appetite, insomnia, frequent aphthous ulcers, body ache, chronic skin rash, easy illness, slow recovery, low immunity, allergic diseases, and various types of cancer such as intestinal cancer, liver cancer, etc.

-- Arsenic (As) Arsenic or Arsenic Is a component in insecticides and pesticides.
-And often found in tin mining Agricultural industry Dyeing industry When getting into the body by the respiratory tract Will cause irritation to the skin The nasal mucosa is penetrated.
-And may cause lung cancer through the skin causing irritation A chronic rash that can cause skin cancer through the eyes, irritation, red eyes, inflammation and damage to the nervous system, may cause limb numbness and paralysis.
-Receiving large amounts of food (Inorganic Arsenic) will cause hepatitis and cancer in the internal organs.
-Arsenic poisoning causes a disease called black fever, in which people with this disease will have dark skin.
-Is a red rash and itching, some people have scaly skin Symptoms generally include fatigue, hands and feet, numbness
+- Arsenic (As) is a component in insecticides and pesticides and often found in tin mining, agricultural industry, and dyeing industry.
+Taking arsenic into the body via respiratory tract will cause skin irritation, nasal mucosa penetration, and lung cancer.
+Effects on the skin are irritation, chronic rash, and skin cancer.
+Effects on the eyes are irritation, redness, and inflammation.
+It can also damage nervous system causing limb numbness and paralysis.
+Taking large amounts of inorganic arsenic in food will cause hepatitis and cancer in the internal organs.
+Arsenic poisoning causes a disease called black fever, in which people with this disease will have dark skin, erythema rashes, and itching, and some people have scaly skin.
+Symptoms generally include fatigue as well as hands and feet numbness.

-- Cadmium (Cd) or cadmium contaminated in the environment is found in zinc and lead mining sites in the industry.
-Tobacco and cigarettes, plastic and rubber.
-It is also commonly used as a raw material for the battery manufacturing industry, electrical equipment, alloys, automobile parts, alloys in the jewelery industry.
-When absorbed into the body, it accumulates and accumulates in high amounts, causing cancer.
-Kidney function disorders In addition, it causes high blood pressure.
-Pain in the spine and limbs, which can cause kidney damage.
+- Cadmium (Cd) contaminated in the environment is found in zinc and lead mining, industry, tobacco and cigarettes, plastic, and rubber.
+It is also commonly used as a raw material for the battery manufacturing industry, electrical equipment, alloys, car parts, and alloys in the jewelery industry.
+When cadmium is absorbed into the body, it is absorbed and accumulated in high amounts, causing cancer and kidney function disorders.
+In addition, it causes high blood pressure, pain in the spine and limbs, and kidney damage.
 The disease caused by cadmium poisoning is called Itai Itai disease.

-- Lead (Pb) lead is a heavy metal with a silver gray color.
-Or the blue-green coloration occurs naturally Nowadays, many industries use lead as raw materials, such as electronics and computer equipment industries.
-Which causes the release of lead and lead compounds in the form of pollutants into the environment Lead can enter the body in 3 ways, namely food, respiration and skin.
-When lead enters the body Most of them are attached to the red blood cells to reduce the production of Heme (Heme), an important component of red blood cells, by inhibiting the enzyme related to the production of Heme.
-In addition, lead affects the liver, heart, and blood vessels, causing chromosomal abnormalities.
-Causing cancer And congenital disability
+- Lead (Pb) is a heavy metal with a silver gray or blue-green in color occurring naturally.
+Nowadays, many industries use lead as raw materials such as electronic devices and computer industries.
+Those industries cause the release of lead and lead compounds in the form of pollutants into the environment.
+Lead can enter the body in 3 ways, namely food, respiration, and skin.
+When lead enters the body, most of them are attached to the red blood cells to reduce the production of Heme, an important component of red blood cells, by inhibiting the enzyme related to the production of Heme.
+In addition, lead affects the liver, heart, and blood vessels, causing chromosomal abnormalities, cancers, and congenital disability.

-- Mercury (Hg) or mercury is a heavy metal that is in the form of liquid volatile vapor easily in normal conditions.
-Found in sources that include fuel combustion, metals, cement plants In an industry that uses mercury compounds It is also used in the medical community.
-Such as tooth filling Mercury vapor entering the body Will be absorbed into the circulatory system immediately And quickly spread to the brain and other parts of the body Prolonged exposure to mercury can cause hands.
-And swelling and pain in the face Some people may develop symptoms of beriberi until being paralyzed.
+- Mercury (Hg) is a heavy metal that is in the form of liquid which can easily vapor in normal conditions.
+It is found in fuel combustion, metals, and cement factories.
+It is also used for medical purposes such as tooth filling.
+Mercury vapor entering the body will be absorbed into the circulatory system immediately and quickly spread to the brain and other parts of the body.
+Prolonged exposure to mercury can cause hands and face swelling and pain.
+Some people may develop symptoms of beriberi until being paralyzed.
 The disease caused by mercury is called Minamata disease.

-- Tin (Sn) or tin is a natural element But tin is found in soil and small quantities of various foods Tin is used in the production of leaded cans, iron, copper tubes, cans of food made from tin coated steel sheets.
-To prevent corrosion of steel And coated with another type of synthetic substance to prevent tin from melting through But if taking food containing certain substances or storing canned food in hot places Tin can dissolve in food.
+-Tin (Sn) is a natural element, but it is hardly found in soil and foods.
+Tin is used in the production of cans, iron-coated lead, copper tubes, and food cans made from tin-coated steel sheets, which prevents corrosion of steel and melting of tin by coating with another type of synthetic substances.
+However, if those cans contain some types of foods or store in hot places, tin can dissolve in food.
 In addition, when the can is opened, the oxygen from the air will accelerate the melting of the tin.
-Canned food is therefore an important source that consumers are more likely to get tin than other types of food.
-Acute poisoning of tin can be nausea, vomiting, diarrhea and fever.
+Canned food is, therefore, a major source that consumers are more likely to get tin.
+Acute poisoning of tin causes nausea, vomiting, diarrhea, and fever.